-- Google, through its company Foxman LLC, would take over property the government purchased with taxpayer funds through a lease agreement;
+- Google, through its company Foxman LLC, would take over property (which the government had purchased with taxpayer funds) through a lease agreement;

 - Google would be relieved from paying any taxes on the land for 20 years, and pay no taxes on its equipment and buildings for four years, and in subsequent years pay only portions.